aaravmaloo/cida/README.md

 - Detector output is probabilistic, not proof of authorship.
 - Keep human review in high-stakes decisions.
-- Disclose machine-generated scoring and rewriting to end users.
+- Disclose machine-generated scoring to end users.
 - Avoid storing sensitive text unless needed and consented.

 ## License and Contribution